leon02xlkf/24Fall_projects/README.md

 # 2024 Fall Final Projects

-# An original version of the card game "The War of the Three Kingdom"
+# An original version of the card game "The War of the Three Kingdom (三国杀)"

 ## author: Guanyi Wang, Zhanchen Kang